jaiminajmeri/ble-services-nrf-connect/README.md

 However the `.ncs` file is supported by Desktop version.
 For the mobile version `XML` file is used.
 One such example is the `Current Time Service` client application with `ble_app_cts_c/cts_central.ncs` file.
 The `Configure GATT server` in the menu allows to import XML files alone.

 **Note:**
 You can export the `Sample configuration` from `Configure GATT server` in the menu and view it a text editor to understand and write one by yourself.
-I viewed the `cts_central.ncs` file and compared it with the CTS specification to write the XML file.
+I viewed the `cts_central.ncs` file and compared it with the [CTS specification](https://www.bluetooth.org/docman/handlers/downloaddoc.ashx?doc_id=292957) to write up the XML file.

 ### Following services in XML format are available:
 1. Current Time Service (GATT Server)